parkhays/MCBuzzer/README.md

   Buzzer](https://www.alignable.com/doylestown-pa/winking-fox-productions-llc-dba-affordable-buzzers),
   though can offer no endorsement.

-The code is copyright by Park Hays, but it is released under Gnu General Public License 3.0.
+The code is copyright by Park Hays, but it is released under GNU General Public License 3.0.
 If you would like to contribute or request a new feature, please contact the author.